 - (6) HERD RECORDS.
-The keeper of a herd enrolled in the status program under this section shall keep the following herd records, shall retain the records for at least 5 years, and shall make the records available to the department for inspection and copying upon request: - (a) A record of each farm-raised deer added to the herd from another source, including: - 1.
-The species, age, sex, and 2 individual identifications which meet the requirements of sub.
-(2) (d) 4. for the farm-raised - The name and address of the person from whom the farm raised deer was obtained. - 3.
-The address of the herd from which the farm-raised deer was obtained. - 4.
-A copy of the certificate of veterinary inspection that accompanied the farm-raised deer. - (b) A record of each farm-raised deer leaving the herd, including all the following: - 1.
+The keeper of a herd enrolled in the status program under this section shall keep the following herd records, shall retain the records for at least 5 years, and shall make the records available to the department for inspection and copying upon request: - (a) A record of each farm-raised deer added to the herd from another source as specified under s.
+ATCP 10.46 (10) (a). - (am) A record of each known natural addition to the herd, including the month and year of birth and sex, if determined. - (b) A record of each farm-raised deer leaving the herd, including all the following: - 1.
 Whether the farm-raised deer died on the premises, was shipped directly to a slaughtering establishment, or was shipped live to a place other than a slaughtering establishment. - 2.
-If the farm-raised deer was shipped live to a place other than a slaughtering establishment, the name of the person to whom it was shipped, the place to which it was shipped, and a copy of the certificate of veterinary inspection that accompanied the farm-raised deer. - 3.
-If the farm-raised deer died on the premises, the apparent cause of death, the age of the farm-raised deer, and the disposition of its carcass.
-If the carcass left the premises, the record shall identify the carcass destination and recipient. - 4.
-If the farm-raised deer was shipped directly to a slaughtering establishment, the age of the farm-raised deer and the name and address of the slaughter establishment. - (c) A record of all chronic wasting disease tests conducted on farm-raised deer in the herd. - (d) Records received from the herd veterinarian related to veterinary services provided to the herd. - (7) HERD ENROLLMENT; SUSPENSION. (a) The department may by written notice, without prior notice or hearing, suspend a herd's enrollment in the herd status program under this section if any of the following occur:

-- The herd keeper falsifies any information in an enrollment application, or falsifies any subsequent information required for continued enrollment. - 2.
+If the farm-raised deer was shipped live to a place other than a slaughtering establishment, the information required under s.
+ATCP 10.46 (10) (am). - 3.
+If the farm-raised deer died or was killed or slaughtered on the premises, the information required under s.
+ATCP 10.46 (10) (c). - 4.
+If the farm-raised deer was shipped directly to a slaughtering establishment, the information required under s.
+ATCP 10.46 (10) (b). - (c) A record of all chronic wasting disease tests conducted on farm-raised deer in the herd. - (d) Records received from the herd veterinarian related to veterinary services provided to the herd. - (7) HERD ENROLLMENT; SUSPENSION. (a) The department may by written notice, without prior notice or hearing, suspend a herd's enrollment in the herd status program under this section if any of the following occur: - 1.
+The herd keeper falsifies any information in an enrollment application, or falsifies any subsequent information required for continued enrollment. - 2.
 The herd keeper fails to comply with requirements under subs.
 (4) and (5) for continued enrollment. - 3.
 The herd keeper violates sub.
 (10) related to herd additions. - 4.
 At least 2 wild deer found or killed within 5 miles of the farm-raised deer herd have tested positive for chronic wasting disease, and the farm-raised deer herd is not enclosed by a double protective barrier under s.
 ATCP 10.58. - 5.
-Fewer than 90% of the farm-raised deer that left the herd by death, escape, or slaughter in any census year, including farm-raised deer whose remains were not testable because of deterioration when found, were tested for chronic wasting disease according to sub.
+Fewer than 90% of the farm-raised deer required to be tested under s.
+ATCP 10.52 (1m) (a) in any census year were tested for chronic wasting disease according to sub.
 (4) (b). - 6.
 A chronic wasting disease test positive farm-raised deer was previously a member of the herd. - 7.
 The department reasonably suspects that the herd may include one or more deer infected with chronic wasting disease. - (b) The state veterinarian or designee may issue a suspension notice under par. (a).
 The suspension notice shall state the reasons for the suspension.